seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_pdf.md

 To visualize the semantic network *for a long, single text* the straightforward approach consists in picking the 300 most frequent words (or n-grams, see above).

-In the case of a collection of texts to visualize (several documents instead of one), two possibilities:
+In the case of a colection of texts to visualize (several documents instead of one), two possibilities:
 //ST: !

 1. Either you also take the most frequent terms across these documents, like before